Working with children, young people & families: a psychoanalytic observational approach (M7 Daytime)

 "Doing this course has given me new lenses through which to view everyday experiences.
 It has shifted the axis of my personal and professional life.
 Nothing is seen or heard in quite the same way as before.
 Certainty is displaced.
 Questions abound.
 It has helped me face things I'd rather ignore, develop greater resilience and contain difficult emotions.
 Observation of development from birth onwards has reconnected me to a sense of awe and wonder about this experience we call life and changed my outlook in ways I could never have imagined."

 "This course has paved the way to my developing capacity to understand complex, and often unconscious, emotional factors that are in operation in the work setting.
 These include relationships between workers and clients as well as group and institutional dynamics.
 This programme has enhanced my ability to contribute sensitively not only to my clients’ thinking but also to my colleagues’ and other professionals’ work material.
 The personal tutor relationship, along with other student support resources, has been instrumental in tackling difficulties and developing strengths on the course."

-- have an interest in, and aptitude for, learning about emotional development, observation and psychoanalytic thinking
+- have an interest in and aptitude for learning about emotional development, observation and psychoanalytic thinking;

-- have a first degree, or the equivalent, or be able to demonstrate that you can meet the academic demands of the course and/or have completed one year of the course entitled 'The emotional care of babies, children, young people and families'
+- have a first degree or the ability to demonstrate that you can meet the academic demands of the course and/or have completed one year of our The emotional care of babies, children, young people and families (EC1) course.

 We are happy offer a range of ways to pay your fees, as well as some funding for specific courses.